A generous tax credit of 50% is available for domestic help in France.

 Although it is called a 'crédit d’impôt' for those who pay little or no income tax in France, it is not a reduction in tax but a grant.

-This is because, if your eligible expenditure exceeds your income tax bill, you will receive a cheque from the tax office for the balance of the tax credit.
+This is because if your eligible expenditure exceeds your income tax bill you will receive a refund from the tax office for the balance of the tax credit.